 HostDime’s Orlando Carrier Neutral Data Center

 HostDime’s current facility and upcoming 2020 data center are some of the most well-connected data centers in Florida and the most connected facilities in the Orlando Metro area.

-The following is an incomplete list of our providers and gateways that HostDime colocation clients have access to:
+The following is just a sampling of the providers and gateways that HostDime colocation clients have access to:

 - FPLFibernet / CrownCastle